 When coloring your resin, you might be wondering which are the best resin colors for resin crafts.
 Colors designed specifically for resin will get you the best results.
 Why?

-*They are formulated to color resin and won’t affect curing.
+*They won’t affect curing.

 *They won’t dull or change colors with time.

-*You can expect them to color resin the same way every time.
+*They’ll color resin the same way every time.

 Here are the colors I like to use: